Trends in Video Game Pricing

 - 63% buy fewer than two games annually.

-- Only 22% purchase a game every three months, aligning with more engaged gaming enthusiasts.
+- Only 22% purchase a game roughly every three months—the profile of a genuinely engaged enthusiast.

 Industry Trends and Changing Dynamics